instructor-ai/instructor/docs/blog/posts/anthropic-prompt-caching.md

     - **Minimum cache size**: For Claude Haiku, your cached content needs to be a minimum of 2048 tokens.
 For Claude Sonnet, the minimum is 1024 tokens.

     - **Tool definitions**: Currently, tool definitions cannot be cached.
 However, support for caching tool definitions is planned for a future update.

+    - **Upgrade Anthropic**: You must upgrade to Anthropic version `0.34.0` or later to use prompt caching.
+Make sure that you're using the latest version of the Anthropic SDK.

     Keep these limitations in mind when implementing prompt caching in your applications.